Why a Professional Photographer Decided to Step Into the Spotlight

 He’s right.

 As a parent of five digital natives, my wife and I fought to keep these attention-bandits away from our kids as long as we could.
-Somewhere along the line, we caved too.
-My own curiosity fits perfectly into this era - a forest fire of question marks is now easily hosed down by Google, Audible, YouTube… and now GPT.
+Somewhere along the way, we caved.
+My own curiosity fits this era perfectly.
+A forest fire of questions can now be hosed down instantly by Google, Audible, YouTube — and now GPT.

 I never chose a career that felt worthy of six years of college debt.
 Instead, I consumed education à la carte.
 While managing at Fred Meyer, I enrolled in every course the Fred Meyer Institute offered.
-When I maxed out my CEUs, I asked permission to take supervisory-level courses.
-I audited college classes not for credit, but for usefulness - accounting to speak with my accountant, photography before the internet made it easy, and eventually, public speaking.
+When I maxed out my CEUs, I asked permission to take supervisory-level classes.
+I audited college courses not for credit, but for usefulness — accounting so I could speak intelligently with my accountant, photography before the internet made it easy, and eventually, public speaking.

 I wanted to communicate better behind the camera.

-That desire took me into ten years with an international speaker-training organization, POWERtalk International, where I photographed confident speakers from all over the world.
-It both inspired and intimidated me.
+That desire led to ten years with an international speaker-training organization, where I photographed confident speakers from all over the world.
+It inspired me — and intimidated me.
 As Terry would say, I hadn’t found my voice yet.

 Unlike my inaugural nature photography, my “behind the scenes” gigs require me to direct those who share my discomfort with the camera.